 In July 2015, the FASB issued accounting guidance for inventory.
 Under the guidance, an entity should measure inventory within the scope of this guidance at the lower of cost and net realizable value, except when inventory is measured using LIFO or the retail inventory method.
 Net realizable value is the estimated selling price in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation.
 In addition, the FASB has amended some of the other inventory guidance to more clearly articulate the requirements for the measurement and disclosure of inventory.
 The standard is effective for reporting periods beginning after December 15, 2016.
 The amendments in this pronouncement should be applied prospectively, with earlier application permitted.
-The Company adopted this guidance effective January 1, 2017 on a prospective basis.
-The adoption of this new guidance did not have a material impact on the Company's consolidated financial statements.
+The Company is currently evaluating the impact, if any, that this new accounting pronouncement will have on its consolidated financial statements.

 In February 2016, the FASB issued guidance for the accounting for leases.
 The guidance requires lessees to recognize assets and liabilities related to long-term leases on the consolidated balance sheets and expands disclosure requirements regarding leasing arrangements.
 The guidance is effective for reporting periods beginning after December 15, 2018 and early adoption is permitted.
 The guidance must be adopted on a modified retrospective basis and provides for certain practical expedients.
-The Company is currently evaluating the impact, if any, that this new accounting pronouncement will have on its consolidated financial statements.
+The Company is currently evaluating the impact, if any, that this new accounting pronouncement will have on its financial statements.